robvet/dapr-workshop/Assignment03/step-by-step.md

 ## Step 3: Send messages from the TrafficControlService

 With the Dapr pub/sub building block, you use a [topic](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-dotnet-how-to-use-topics-subscriptions) to send and receive messages.
 The producer sends (or *publishes*) messages to the topic while one-to-many consumers subscribe to this topic to receive messages.
-First. you'll prepare the TrafficControlService to send messages using Dapr pub/sub.
-It'll become the *publisher*.
+First. you'll prepare the TrafficControlService to send, or publish, messages using Dapr pub/sub.

 1. Open the file `src/TrafficControlService/Controllers/TrafficController.cs` in the VS Code.